meegpipe/meegpipe/tutorials/gunberg/README.md

 3. Pipeline [grunberg.supervised_bss_pipeline][supervised-pipe] is a fully
 supervised pipeline that, after performing BSS, requires the user to manually select spatio-temporal components that should be removed from the data.

 [lasip]: http://www.cs.tut.fi/~lasip/
 [preproc-pipe]: ./+grunberg/preprocess_pipeline.m
 [bss]: http://en.wikipedia.org/wiki/Blind_signal_separation
 [artifact-pipe]: ./+grunberg/artifact_rejection_pipeline.m
 [supervised-pipe]: ./+grunberg/supervised_bss_pipeline.m

+## Manual selection of noisy independent components

+The last sub-pipeline above requires the user to manually identify noisy independent components.
+After running `grunberg.main`, the generated HTML reports should allow to take decide which of the estimated components should be rejected from the data.
+Once the set of noisy components has been identified, you can instruct __meegpipe__ to reject that set of components by editing the relevant `.ini` file, as described in the HTML report of the corresponding processing node.
+Then you just need to re-run `grunberg.main` for the manual selection of components to take effect.

 ## Inspect the processed and raw data files